cuspycode/peerpaste/README.md

 #### [Android] Why is the Android app closed source?

-Because at the moment I don't see any net benefits coming from making it open source. (omforumlera)
+Because I'm lazy.
+I don't foresee any pull requests in the near future, so why should I bother?
+That may change in the future however, but don't hold your breath while waiting.

 #### [General] How do I change the service name advertised by mDNS?